asimov-modules/asimov-brightdata-module/README.md

 - `asimov-brightdata-cataloger`: discovers entities via the Bright Data API _(not implemented yet)_
 - `asimov-brightdata-fetcher`: collects JSON data from the Bright Data API
-- `asimov-brightdata-importer`: collects and transforms JSON into RDF formats _(not implemented yet)_
+- `asimov-brightdata-importer`: collects and transforms JSON into JSON-LD _(not implemented yet)_

 ### Supported Datasets